Version 6 supported

 search_filter: 'StartsWith'

-A very common use of TreeDropdownField is the "Insert Link" feature in the TinyMCE WYSIWYG.
+A common use of TreeDropdownField is the "Insert Link" feature used by supported HTML editors.
 Setting this configuration to use another filter and adding an index on Title and MenuTitle for SiteTree can significantly improve performance.

 See SearchFilter Modifiers for more information about search filters.